 - Biofilm leaving the body through the nose, stool or urine

-What we’ve generally seen is that the worse the die-off reaction, the more likely that people feel equally & oppositely good once it’s over.
+What we’ve generally seen is that the worse the die-off reaction, the more likely that people feel equally & oppositely well once it’s over.

 However, as many of our readers have learned, it doesn’t feel like great news when you’re going through it.
 And sadly, many people who end up going through a Herx reaction, end up quitting just before the finish line.

-It is always so sad to see it happen because that is the very point where you should be getting hopeful that what you are currently doing is actually working.
-It just takes a little patience and knowledge ahead of time of how to best manage it.
+It is always sad to see it happen because that is the very point where you should be seeing that what you are currently doing is actually working.
+It just takes a little patience and knowledge ahead of time for how to best manage it.

-So, lets dive right into how to manage a Herxheimer reaction so that you are most comfortable while experiencing one.
+So, lets look at how to manage a Herxheimer reaction so that you can quickly and gracefully move through it.

 The #1 thing you can do to feel better almost immediately, is give yourself a coffee enema.
-I won’t go into detail on how to do this, but I will say it is quite easy to do and it’s going to give you the most immediate benefit for the effort that you can find.
+I will leave a link below on how to do this.
+I will say it is quite easy to do and it’s likely going to have the most immediate impact for you.

 Here’s a link to how you can do one yourself: https://www.purelifeenema.com/coffee-enema-recipe/

 If you don’t like the idea of a coffee enema, colon hydrotherapy is next on that list.